roarbr/jbmirror/README.md

 * PluginXmlId

-When browsing the [markedplace](https://markedplace.jetbrains.com) and looking on the details of a plugin, you see that the URL contains a number in addition to the name of the plugin.
+When browsing the [markedplace](https://markedplace.jetbrains.com) and looking for the details of a plugin, you see that the URL contains a number in addition to the name of the plugin.
 Example URL for the Markdown plugin:<br>
 https://plugins.jetbrains.com/plugin/7793-markdown/

 Here the pluginID is '7793'.
-This cab be used to get XML dta about this plugin:<br>
+This can be used to get XML data for this plugin:<br>
 https://plugins.jetbrains.com/plugins/list?pluginId=7793

-But this tool downloa plugins from a list file, and it is easier for the user to have a list of pluginXmlId instead of numeric values.
+But this tool download plugins from a list file, and it is easier for the user to have a list of pluginXmlId instead of numeric values.
 The return XML for the link above contains this info:
 ``` XML
 <name>Markdown</name>